Choosing latex for your organic mattress

 Confused about Dunlop and Talalay?
 The two types of latex are named after the different manufacturing processes used to make them.
-We use both types in our natural latex mattresses.
-For detail on how Dunlop and Talalay latex differ and factors that can help you choose, this post on the Savvy Rest blog will be useful.
+We use both types in our GOTS-certified organic mattresses and organic mattress toppers.
+For further details on how Dunlop and Talalay latex differ and factors that can help you choose, this post on the Savvy Rest blog will be useful.

 Which is better?

-Although Talalay has a wider range of ILDs, or firmness grades, Dunlop is generally heavier and more durable.
+Although Talalay has a wider range of firmness grades, Dunlop is generally heavier.
 If you like a very soft surface, you will want Soft Talalay for the top layer of your mattress or as a pillowtop.
-If you have children who mistake their beds for trampolines, we'd advise choosing a Dunlop latex mattress for them.
+If you have children who mistake their beds for trampolines, we’d advise choosing a Dunlop latex mattress for them.